Specialism

 How to design your deconversion

-Once you’re confident that you are going to be able to merge the properties into one home, whether through planning permission, a certificate of lawfulness, or clarification that neither of these is needed, you are ready to start planning your deconversion.
-But where to start?
+Once you're confident that merging the properties into a single home is possible - whether through planning permission, a certificate of lawfulness, or confirmation that neither is required - you can begin planning your deconversion.

 Adding space to your deconverted house